Who We Are

 Georgetown University

-Cancer and Aging, Geriatrics, Survivorship, Policy, Cancer Disparities.
+Cancer and Aging, Geriatrics, Survivorship, Policy, Cancer Outcomes.
 Dr. Mandelblatt’s research focuses on heterogeneity in life course aging and the effects of cancer and its treatments on clinically important survivorship outcomes, including functional, cognitive, and physical aging and development of frailty.

 Wayne State/Karmanos Cancer Center